 Ferry to Crete

-Crete is located 160 km south of the Greek mainland in the Southern Aegean Sea constituting the natural border between the Aegean and Libyan Sea.
+Crete is located 160 km south of the Greek mainland in the Southern Aegean Sea constituting the natural border between the Aegean and the Libyan Sea.
 The capital and largest city of Crete is Heraklion.
-Two of the highest mountains ranges of Greece are located on the island, the Idi range with Mount Psiloritis being the highest (2456 m) and the Lefka Ori range (White Mountains).
+Two of the highest mountain ranges of Greece are located on the island, the Idi range with Mount Psiloritis being the highest (2456 m) and the Lefka Ori range (White Mountains).

-Tourists travelling to the Destination Crete should have enough time to visit all the sights that Crete has to offer.
+Tourists traveling to the Destination Crete should have enough time to visit all the sights that Crete has to offer.
 From 3000 BC to 1400 BC Crete was the center of Europe’s first advanced civilization, the Minoan.
 The most significant centers of that civilization were Knossos, Kidonia and Festos.
 Except for their palaces, there are a lot of museums on the island and of course, magnificent sandy beaches.
 Tourists should also at least attend a traditional festivity or a Cretan wedding.
 Crete is famous for its traditionally, almost ritually practiced customs.

 Ferry routes Crete are ample.
 Daily connections are executed from and to Piraeus, Karpathos, Santorini, Rhodes, Ios, Naxos and Mykonos.
-Except for the big ferry ports in Heraklion, Chania and Rethymno there are also smaller ones in Agios Nikolaos, Sitia and Kissamos (Kasteli).
+Except for the big ferry ports in Heraklion, Chania and Rethymno, there are also smaller ones in Agios Nikolaos, Sitia and Kissamos (Kasteli).